 How big will the prison be?

-The new Northern Prison will accommodate up to 270 prisoners and be specifically designed to provide for a variety of security classifications, remand facilities, and a women’s prison.
+The new Northern Regional Prison will accommodate up to 270 prisoners and be specifically designed to incorporate a variety of security classifications, remand facilities, and a women’s prison.

-The approximate prison footprint is around 13 hectares.
+The approximate prison footprint is in the order of 16 hectares.

 When will the prison be opened?

-Stage one construction will be completed within five years of commencement, with the allocation of $150 million to house 140 prisoners.
+Stage One construction will be completed within five years of commencement of construction, with the allocation of $150 million to house approximately 140 prisoners.

 Who will build the prison?